-One of Lamigo Monkeys most highly touted prospect 張閔勛 (Chang Min-Hsun) appears to have a bad case of yips?
-During last week’s farm league game, fans noticed Chang wasn’t able to return the ball back to the pitcher accurately.
+One of the Lamigo Monkeys’ most highly touted prospect 張閔勛 (Chang Min-Hsun) appears to have a bad case of yips?
+During last week’s farm league game, fans noticed Chang was not able to return the ball to the pitcher accurately on numerous occasions.

-Not much opportunities for 張閔勛 (Chang Min-Hsun) in the top team roster since his signing in 2016.
-As Lamigo Monkeys is currently stacked in the catchers department, altering between 林泓育 (Lin Hung-Yu), 黃浩然 (Huang Hao-Jan) & 劉時豪 (Liu Shih-Hao).
+Not a lot of opportunities for Chang Min-Hsun in the first team roster since his signing in 2016.
+As the Monkeys is currently stacked in the catchers’ department, altering between Lin Hung-Yu, Huang Hao-Jan and Liu Shih-Hao.

-The idea is not to rush Chang and spend time to develop him in the farm team.
-However, due to a string of accidents in the top team, where Monkeys suddenly lost Lin and Liu to injuries.
-The management have called up Chang to the top team.
+The original plan was not to rush Chang, as the team would like to spend the time to develop him in the farm team first.
+However, due to a string of accidents in the first team, where Monkeys suddenly lost Lin and Liu to injuries.
+The management decided to call up Chang.

-Chang made his 2017 top team starting debut on the 6th of May, but immediately goes on the disabled list after being hit by a pitch on his finger during his 1st plate appearance.
+Chang made his 2017 first team starting debut on the May 6, but he immediately went on the disabled list after being hit by a pitch on his finger in his first plate appearance.

-It is still unclear whether Chang’s condition was caused by possible injury or just purely a mental thing.
+It is still unclear whether Chang’s yips condition is injury related or just purely a mental thing.

 — CPBL STATS (@GOCPBL) May 6, 2017